365Dad Inc.

 Services:

-The Jamaica Plain Community Centers Adult Learning Program (JPCCALP) is the ideal way to develop your skills in English, math, reading, and writing, and make progress towards your goals.
+The Jamaica Plain Community Centers Adult Learning Program (JPCCALP) is the ideal way to develop skills in English, math, reading, and writing, and make progress towards goals.
 They offer free day, evening, and online classes convenient for busy adults.
 ALP is a full-service program where students can begin at any level and advance through the highest levels.
+Life-long learners gain the basic skills they need to receive their GED, enter job training programs, and apply for higher education and employment opportunities.

 Service hours: